micaelafrancisco13/express-prisma-docker/README.md

 3. **Initial Database Migration (First-Time Setup)**

-    If this is your first time running the app locally, you need to apply the initial database migration:
+    If this is your first time running the app locally, you need to apply the initial database migration(s):

     Run the following command in the root project terminal:
     ```bash
-    scripts/db-migrate.sh add-initial-migration
+    scripts/db-apply-pending-migration.sh
     ```
-    This will generate and apply the initial Prisma migration to your database.
+   This applies all pending migrations (e.g., add-new-table) to your local database.
+   If the migration includes new tables or schema changes, they will now be reflected in your local database.
+   **_Note_** that this command must be run occasionally if there are new migrations in the `prisma/migrations` directory.

 4. **Updating Database Schema (On Changes to `prisma/schema.prisma`)**